Don't Fall Prey to OIC Mills

-The process by which the IRS provides some taxpayers with an opportunity to settle the taxpayer’s tax liabilities for less than the full amount owed is referred to as an Offer in Compromise (OIC).
-The OIC is an agreement between the taxpayer and the IRS to settle the taxpayer's tax liability when the taxpayer cannot fully pay the liabilities through asset liquidation, personal loans, an installment agreement or other methods for full satisfaction of the outstanding tax balance.
+The OIC is an agreement between the taxpayer and the IRS to settle the taxpayer's tax liability when the taxpayer cannot fully pay the liabilities through asset liquidation, personal loans, an installment agreement, or other methods for full satisfaction of the outstanding tax balance.

 The Law Offices of Charles R. Frazier will guide you through the requirements necessary to qualify for an OIC.
-We advise taxpayers to ensure that the taxpayer is tax filing and required tax payments compliant.
+We advise taxpayers to ensure that they are in compliance with tax filing and required tax payment obligations.

 We will advise you regarding your estimated reasonable collection potential (RCP) because the IRS won't accept an OIC for any amount less than the taxpayer's RCP.
 We can help you obtain and submit all documentation the IRS deems necessary to determine your ability to pay your outstanding tax liabilities.
 To determine if an Offer in Compromise is right for you, we review your financial information, including your current assets and future earning potential.

-Do not face the threat of criminal tax charges without an experienced tax lawyer who understands the IRS.
-Turn to the Law Offices of Charles R. Frazier.
-To schedule a free initial consultation, call 615-267-0125 or contact us online.
+Do not face the threat of falling prey to an OIC Mill.
+Turn to the Law Offices of Charles R. Frazier for an honest evaluation of your tax situation.
+We have the experience and know-how to help fix your tax problems.
+To schedule a low-cost consultation, call 615-267-0125 or contact us online.